Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Preliminaries

 \subsection{Cutwidth}

-Following \cite{Berry2022b}, we will first define cutwidth, hopefully giving the reader a soft landing regarding the more involved scanwidth.
+Following \cite{Berry2022b}, we will first define cutwidth, which will make it easier to explain scanwidth.
 Cutwidth is a width parameter for graphs that has seen a lot of attention since the 1970s (see the survey \cite{diaz2002survey} and its addendum \cite{petit2013addenda}).
 Multiple variants exist, but we focus on the specific version of the parameter for DAGs.
 There is no consensus on the naming of this DAG-variant of cutwidth.
 In \cite{bodlaender2012note} it is referred to as `minimum cutwidth for directed acyclic graphs'.
 Other authors call it `directed cutwidth' \cite{bodlaender2009derivation, Berry2022b}.
 For the sake of brevity, we will refer to it simply as \emph{cutwidth}.

 \begin{definition}[Cutwidth] Let $G=(V,E)$ be a weakly connected DAG.
 For an extension $\sigma$ and a position $i$ of $\sigma$, we will denote $\CW_i^\sigma = \{ uv \in E: u \in \sigma[i+1 \ldots], v \in \sigma [1\ldots i] \}$.
 Then the \emph{cutwidth} of $G$ is $\cw (G) = \min_{\sigma \in \Pi[V]} \max_{i \in [V]} |\CW_i^\sigma|.$ Furthermore, we let $\cw (\sigma, G) = \max_{i \in [V]} |\CW_i^\sigma |$ be the cutwidth of $\sigma$, where $|\CW_i^\sigma |$ is the cutwidth of $\sigma$ at position $i$. \end{definition}